dennissergeev/lfric_exo_bench_code/README.md

 <h3 align="center">Set up environment</h3>

 To recreate the required environment for running Python code, follow these steps.
-(Skip the first two steps if you have Jupyter Lab with `nb_conda_kernels` installed already.)
+(Skip the first two steps if you have Jupyter with `nb_conda_kernels` installed already.)

-1. Install mamba, e.g. using [mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
+1. Install conda or mamba, e.g. using [mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
 2. Install necessary packages to the `base` environment.
 Make sure you are installing them from the `conda-forge` channel.
 ```bash
 mamba install -c conda-forge jupyterlab nb_conda_kernels